JasonCiampa/FoodWorld/README.md

 # Food World

 Food World will be a 2D top-down, open-world video game that takes place in what seems to be a world of food.
 All of the characters and areas in the game will be food-based, aside from the human character that the user will play as.
 Food World will present itself with a colorful and cartoony artstyle, a playful and humorous tone, a creative and detailed story, and entertaining and engaging gameplay.
+This repository holds all of the data for the demo of the game.

 # Project Organization